High School Courses and Workshops

 Overview

 Palos Verdes Peninsula Summer School (PVPSS) is thrilled to continue serving the educational community!
-Students entering grades 9-12 have the opportunity to enroll in our summer high school courses for advancement (see dates/times in the Daily Schedule section below).
+Students entering grades 9-12 have the opportunity to enroll in our summer high school courses for advancement, as well as support workshops (see dates/times in the Daily Schedule section of the Summer High School Information tab).
 PVPSS offers both onsite and online classes, all of which meet the UC/CSU and NCAA college entrance requirements through our WASC accredited program.
 We have an incredible staff and outstanding atmosphere.
 With that being said, please review the information below to decide if PVPSS is the best option for you.

-The program moves at a fast pace, as full-year courses are completed in only six weeks.
-Students must demonstrate a high degree of self-discipline to be successful, and it is very important to stay on track because each school day covers almost two weeks of material.
-Therefore, teachers are unable to provide extensions on assignments/exams for any reason, including illness.
+The program moves at a fast pace, as full-year courses are completed in only six weeks, and onsite history classes are finished in only four weeks.
+Students must demonstrate self-discipline to be successful, and it is very important to stay on track because each school day covers almost two weeks of material.
+Therefore, teachers cannot provide extensions on assignments/exams for any reason, including illness.
 Also, students should only enroll in an honors class if they excel in that area and plan to do two to six hours of homework per night.

-Please also note that PVPSS is a non-profit private entity that does not follow the same policies and regulations as a public school.
-Due to the fast pace of the program, with only 12 school days in each semester, staff members are unable to provide any additional services that may be in place through the home District (such as extra time to submit assignments).
+Please also note that PVPSS is a non-profit private entity which does not follow the same policies/regulations as a public school.
+Due to the fast pace of the program, with only 12 school days in each semester (6 school days for onsite history classes), staff members are unable to provide any additional services that may be in place through the home District, such as extra time to submit assignments.
 However, families are always welcome to share helpful information with the instructors.

 Course Description Prerequisites